 Each Periodical Cicada species has a distinctive song.
 This song concentrates males of the same species at breeding sites—then draws in an abundance of females of the same species to complete the mating process.
 Large gatherings of Periodical Cicadas can include all three species, but a close look at swarms on State Game Lands 145 in Lebanon County and State Game Lands 46 (Middle Creek Wildlife Management Area) in Lancaster County during recent days found marked separation by two of the three.
 Most swarms were dominated by Magicicada septendecim, the largest, most widespread, and most common species.
 However, nearly mono-specific swarms of M. cassinii, the second most numerous species, were found as well.
 An exceptionally large one was northwest of the village of Colebrook on State Game Lands 145.
 It was isolated by a tenth of a mile or more from numerous large gatherings of M. septendecim cicadas in the vicinity.
 These M. cassinii cicadas, with a chorus so loud that it outdistanced the songs made by the nearby swarms of M. septendecim, seized the opportunity to separate both audibly and physically from the more dominant species, thus providing better likelihood of maximizing their breeding success.

 The process of identifying Periodical Cicadas is best begun by listening to their choruses, songs, and calls.
 After all, the sounds of cicadas will lead one to the locations where they are most abundant.
-The two most common species, M. septendecim and M. cassinii, produce a buzzy chorus that, when comprised of hundreds or thousands of cicadas “singing” in unison, creates, when heard from a distance, a droning wail that can carry for a quarter of a mile or more.
+The two most common species, M. septendecim and M. cassinii, produce a buzzy chorus that, when consisting of hundreds or thousands of cicadas “singing” in unison, creates a droning wail that can carry for a quarter of a mile or more.
 It’s a surreal humming sound that may remind one of a space ship from a science fiction film.

 Listen to the songs of individual cicadas at close range and you’ll hear a difference between the widespread M. septendecim “Pharaoh Periodical Cicada” and the other two species.
 M. septendecim‘s song is often characterized as a drawn out version of the word “Pharaoh”, hence the species’ unofficial common name.
 As part of their courtship ritual, “Pharaoh Periodical Cicadas” sometimes make a purring or cooing sound, which is often extended to sound like kee-ow, then sometimes revved up further to pha-raoh.
 M. cassinii, often known as “Cassin’s Periodical Cicada”, and the least common species, M. septendecula, often make scratchy clicking or rattling calls as a lead-in to their song.
 Most observers will find little difficulty locating the widespread M. septendecim “Pharaoh Periodical Cicada” by sound, so listening for something different—the clicking call—is an easy way to zero in on the two less common species.